 Routing numbers aren’t only used in bank transfers.
 Some services require them if you’re making a payment or setting up recurring payments.

-As you’ve just seen, yes they can.
-The number of routing numbers a bank uses depends on factors such as the size of the bank — big banks like Wells Fargo and Citi are good examples — and the regions it operates in.
+As is the case with Fifth Third Bank, yes, they can.
+The number of routing numbers a bank uses depends on factors such as the size of the bank — big banks like Wells Fargo and Citi® are good examples — and the regions it operates in.
 Some banks also acquire multiple routing numbers through mergers.

 How Do You Find a Routing Number on a Check?

 Your routing number can be found on the bottom-left corner of your personal checks, next to your account number.
 Remember not to confuse the two by entering the longer account number instead of the nine-digit routing number.

 Fifth Third Bank’s SWIFT Code for International Wire Transfers

 Banks use SWIFT codes to identify each other globally.
 The numbers and letters in SWIFT codes identify the bank’s country of origin and location.
 They are normally a combination of eight numbers and letters.
 Longer SWIFT codes identify a specific branch from that bank.

 Fifth Third’s SWIFT code for international wire transfers is FTBCUS3C.

 Information is accurate as of April 6, 2023.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.